nithsubr/Personal_Activity_Monitor_Analysis/index.md

 **3. NA and Blank Columns:**

 As we can see, there are several rows with most/all of the values as NAs or Blanks.
-This could be due to various reasons investigating which is out of scope of our analysis now.
+This could be due to various reasons, investigating which is out of scope of our analysis now.
 These variables can not be considered for model selection.
 We would now filter out the variable which are NAs / Blanks for more than 75% of the rows.

 ```r